AdamTLeuty/SW-APP/README.md

 For a non-comprehensive list of changes that should be made to improve the app, please see `FUTURE.md`

 ## Continued Maintenance
-The server needs the rclone to be configured with a remote location named `remote`
+The server needs the rclone to be configured with a remote location named `remote-SCC`

 Documentation for this can be found here:
 -  [Rclone - Google Drive](https://rclone.org/drive/)